ProbAct: A Probabilistic Activation Function for Deep Neural Networks: Experiments

 \subsection{Quantitative Evaluation}

-The results of the experiment on CIFAR-10, CIFAR-100 and STL-10 are shown in Table~\ref{acc-table}.
-These results are obtained by averaging the training of the networks three times.
-When using Element-wise Trainable $\sigma$ (bound) ProbAct, we achieved performance improvement +2.25\% on CIFAR-10, +2.89\% on CIFAR-100, and +3.37\% on STL-10 compared to the standard ReLU.
+The results of the experiment on CIFAR-10, CIFAR-100, STL-10, and IMDB are shown in Table~\ref{acc-table}.
+These experiments are performed three times and the average of the three is reported in the results.
+When using Element-wise Trainable $\sigma$ (bound) ProbAct, we achieved performance improvements of 2.25\% on CIFAR-10, 2.89\% on CIFAR-100, 3.37\% on STL-10, and 1.5\% on IMDB datasets compared to the standard ReLU.
 In addition, the proposed method performed better than any of the evaluated activation functions.

-In order to demonstrate the viability of the proposed method, the training and testing times relative to the standard ReLU are also shown in Table~\ref{acc-table}.
+In order to demonstrate the applicability of our proposed method, the training and testing times relative to the standard ReLU are also shown in Table~\ref{acc-table}.
 The time comparison shows that we can achieve higher performance with only a relatively small time difference.

-The training and testing times for ProbAct is comparable to ReLU and other activation functions.
 This is mainly because the learnable $\sigma$ values are few compared to the learnable weight values in a network.
-Hence, there is no significant extra time needed to train these parameters.
+Hence, our approach comes at nearly no additional time cost.
 This shows ProbAct as a strong replacement over popular activation functions.